MichaIng/DietPi-Docs/docs/install.md

     <font size="+2">2.
 Add a Hyper-V virtual machine</font>

     As next, a Hyper-V machine is generated.
-Right click on your PCs node in the left tree and open the dialog wizard for the machine generation:
+Right click on your PCs node in the left tree and open the dialog wizard for the machine generation ("New" -> "Virtual Machine"):

     ![DietPi Hyper-V machine generation](assets/images/dietpi-HyperV-VM-generation.png){: width="450" height="364" loading="lazy"}

     In the following wizard you have to set the following:

-    1. Give your machine a name
+    1. Give your machine a name ("Specify Name and Location")
-    2. Select the Hyper-V Generation: Select **Generation 1**
+    2. Select the Hyper-V Generation: Select **Generation 1** ("Specify Generation")
     3. Choose your RAM size (e.g. 2048 MB)
     4. If you have already configured a network, select your network.
 Otherwise let it "Not connected" and change it afterwards
     5. Choose to use extracted `.vhdx` Hyper-V disc file (see above)

-    If you have not set up any network connection, go on with the manager for virtual switches and add a network.
+    If you have not set up any network connection, go on with the **Virtual Switch Manager** and add a network.
 Select that network in your virtual machine settings afterwards.

     ![DietPi Hyper-V network management](assets/images/dietpi-HyperV-manage-network.png){: width="250" height="284" loading="lazy"}